keyurs19/CycleGAN-2D/README.md

 Authors: Keyur D. Shah, James A. Shackleford, Nagarajan Kandasamy and Gregory C. Sharp.

 Please reach out to Keyur at keyurs19@gmail.com in case of any questions.
-Please cite this repo if used in any publication (Official publication coming soon).
+Please cite as follows if used in any publication:

+Shah, K., et al. "Improving Cone-Beam CT Auto-Segmentation Accuracy Using Cycle GANs for Domain Adaptation."
+MEDICAL PHYSICS.
+Vol. 49.
+No. 6.
+111 RIVER ST, HOBOKEN 07030-5774, NJ USA: WILEY, 2022.